16262chris/Code-to-Speech-A-Developer-Assistant/README.md

 # Features

-Multiple Language Support: This tool currently supports Python and other Python-like languages.
+Multiple Language Support: This tool supports Python and other programming languages.
 Additionally, it can read the code aloud in English, Spanish, French, or German.

 Speed Control: The reading pace can be adjusted

-Downloadable File: This tool also allows you to download the audio file to listen offline.
-And maybe share with a friend, colleague, or collaborator

 # Installation